Skip to content

 • Discoverable: Browse Latest, My Likes, and Trending sections

-Public agents and pipelines are accessible directly within any conversation through the Chat interface.
+Public agents are accessible directly within any conversation through the Chat interface.

-The quickest way to find and add public entities is using the # symbol:
+The quickest way to find and add public agents is using the # symbol:

 1. Open or Create a Conversation: